mobak88/recipe-node-app/README.md

 ## Endpoints

+You can change the port variable in app.js to change the port if you wish to.

 ### Available to all users

 The application will only show results for free recipes to user if the user are not logged in as a premium user or admin